google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/webfont-optimization.md

 <img src="images/font-synthesis.png"  alt="Font synthesis">

-> Authors should also be aware that synthesized approaches may not be suitable for scripts like Cyrillic, where italic forms are very different in shape.
-It is always better to use an actual italic font rather than rely on a synthetic version.
+Warning: Authors should also be aware that synthesized approaches may not be suitable for scripts like Cyrillic, where italic forms are very different in shape.
+For proper fidelity in those scripts, use an actual italic font.
-> > <a href="http://www.w3.org/TR/css3-fonts/#propdef-font-style">CSS3 font-style</a>

-The example above illustrates the difference between the actual vs. synthesized font results for Open-Sans.
+The example above illustrates the difference between the actual vs. synthesized font results for Open Sans.
 All synthesized variants are generated from a single 400-weight font.
 As you can see, there's a noticeable difference in the results.
 The details of how to generate the bold and oblique variants are not specified.
 Therefore, the results vary from browser to browser, and are highly dependent on the font.

 Note: For best consistency and visual results, don't rely on font synthesis.
 Instead, minimize the number of used font variants and specify their locations, such that the browser can download them when they are used on the page.
 That said, in some cases a synthesized variant <a href='https://www.igvita.com/2014/09/16/optimizing-webfont-selection-and-synthesis/'>may be a viable option</a>, but be cautious in using synthesized variants.

 ## Optimizing loading and rendering

 ### TL;DR {: .hide-from-toc }
-* Font requests are delayed until the render tree is constructed, which can result in delayed text rendering.
+* By default, font requests are delayed until the render tree is constructed, which can result in delayed text rendering.
-* The Font Loading API allows you to implement custom font loading and rendering strategies that override default lazyload font loading.
+* `<link rel="preload">`, the CSS `font-display` property, and the Font Loading API provide the hooks needed to implementing custom font loading and rendering strategies, overriding the default behavior.
-* Font inlining allows you to override default lazyload font loading in older browsers.

 A "full" webfont that includes all stylistic variants, which you may not need, plus all the glyphs, which may go unused, can easily result in a multi-megabyte download.
-To address this, the @font-face CSS rule is specifically designed to allow you to split the font family into a collection of resources: unicode subsets, distinct style variants, and so on.
+To address this, the `@font-face` CSS rule is specifically designed to allow you to split the font family into a collection of resources: unicode subsets, distinct style variants, and so on.

 Given these declarations, the browser figures out the required subsets and variants and downloads the minimal set required to render the text, which is very convenient.
 However, if you're not careful, it can also create a performance bottleneck in the critical rendering path and delay text rendering.

-### Webfonts and the critical rendering path
+### The default behavior

 Lazy loading of fonts carries an important hidden implication that may delay text rendering: the browser must [construct the render tree](/web/fundamentals/performance/critical-rendering-path/render-tree-construction), which is dependent on the DOM and CSSOM trees, before it knows which font resources it needs in order to render the text.
 As a result, font requests are delayed well after other critical resources, and the browser may be blocked from rendering text until the resource is fetched.